trashSydowDev/techblog/readme.md

 Install [Docker Compose](http://docs.docker.com/compose/) on your system.

+To start the containers

 ```bash
 docker-compose build # only the first time
 docker-compose up
 ```

-Then you can access the containers doing
+Then you can access the containers with

 ```bash
 docker-compose run web /bin/bash # to access the web server container